This article was last updated in June 2021.

 Intervertebral disc disease can result in one or several symptoms.
 The symptoms can come on suddenly or appear gradually over time.

 If your dog is displaying signs and symptoms of IVDD, please call your vet immediately.
 Assuming IVDD is indeed the culprit, have your vet immediately recommend a neurologist and arrange an appointment with this new doctor.
-Time is of the essence—the sooner you treat IVDD, the greater the chance your dog has a full recovery.
+Time is of the essence—the sooner you diagnosis IVDD, the greater the probability of a full recovery via strict crate rest and/or spinal surgery.

 Dogs diagnosed with minor IVDD—when there is very little loss of control of the back legs, if any—can sometimes make a full recovery without surgery.
-You dog's neurologist may recommend 6-8 weeks of crate rest, basic at-home rehabilitation exercises, and hydrotherapy (water therapy).
+Your dog's neurologist may recommend 6-8 weeks of crate rest, basic at-home rehabilitation exercises, physical therapy, and hydrotherapy (water therapy).

 While the idea of no surgery sounds ideal for your dog, unfortunately there is a high probability that IVDD will occur again in your dog’s life.
 By not removing the intervertebral disc material that has entered your dog’s spinal cord space, there is a strong probability that the same disc material will pose a problem again later in life.